 How to Prepare Yourself for Your Loved One’s Drug Intervention

 There are steps to a drug intervention.
 Depending on the situation, the only real difference will be the timeline of how long the drug intervention lasts.
 The first step is always realizing that your loved one needs a drug intervention.

 - Get help from a professional drug intervention specialist.
 You can contact a drug intervention specialist here.

 - Work with your drug intervention specialist, they will direct you in forming a drug intervention team.
 This group is typically made up of family members, close friends or children of your addicted loved one.
 Anyone who is struggling with addiction themselves should not be a part of the intervention team.

 - Plan.
 Have a well-structured and prepared plan.
 It is important to take as many unknown factors out of the equation as possible.
 Planning allows for everyone to be prepared.
 The only unknown should be if your loved one is going to treatment after the drug intervention.
-Your drug intervention specialist will help you through the crucial parts of planning like scheduling a specific date, time, location and agenda of the intervention.
+Your drug intervention specialist will help you through the crucial parts of planning such as scheduling a specific date, time, location, and agenda of the intervention.
 It is important to take as many unknown factors out of the equation as possible.

 - Every person on your drug intervention team should write an intervention letter, if you need more information on intervention letter, click here.

 - Set boundaries!
 There must be consequences for your loved one if they do not accept treatment after their drug intervention or if they fail to complete rehab.
 You must stick to your boundaries.
 Boundaries are meant for you, they are what you will not allow in your life, and you must enforce them once they are set.